Trolent/Minishell/README.md

 Thank you for taking the time to explore this project!
 I hope it serves as a useful and inspiring example for learning how shells work at a low level. 🐚✨

+Project made with the help of my teammate [AK Dovlet](https://github.com/akdovlet)